How our education centre in Samrong is dealing with the pandemic

 Rural and disadvantaged public schools tend to have facilities in poor condition, which negatively impacts the quality of education provided.
 Driven by extremely low wages, there is an ingrained culture of private tuitions after school hours where teachers expect students to pay an extra fee to make up the shortfall, but this is unattainable for disadvantaged children.

-The Samrong Education Centre works in conjunction with the public schooling system.
+The Samraong Education Centre works in conjunction with the public schooling system.
 The Centre provides full boarding which includes accommodation, tuition, extracurricular activities and various types of material support, to enable disadvantaged students to pursue secondary education.

 I’m also in charge of hygiene in the boy’s residence where I stay!
 I’m very happy to share my daily routine with the other students in the centre.
 My favourite part of the week is when we watch films together on Saturday nights.
 I also like to play music during activities.
 I would like to sincerely thank my sponsor who gave me the opportunity to study and grow up in a good environment.’